Winia Electronics

-MSX-TUTOR

-The Korean modification of the CPC-300 has a built-in tutorial program (아이큐 교실 in the Korean language, means "IQ Tutorial"), named MSX-TUTOR.
-This program starts automatically after the computer powers on.
-The program can be exited manually by pressing the SELECT key, after that the MSX BASIC prompt appears.
-To disable MSX-TUTOR, the command SET SYSTEM 1 can be used.
-This setting is stored in the real-time clock memory.
-To re-enable MSX-TUTOR the command SET SYSTEM 0 can be used.

-The CPC-300E does not have the MSX-TUTOR SET SYSTEM command with any parameter the use of which just causes the message 'Syntax error' to be displayed.

-Usage in Russia

-A modified version of the Daewoo CPC-300E was one of the types of MSX-computers which were distributed in Russia.
-At the present time, in some cities, 10-15 new and sealed computers can be found (some owners sell them at Russian online auctions).
-These computers were a property of some schools.
-These computers were bought to replace older MSX-based computer in classes which used the Yamaha YIS503 and Yamaha YIS805 (Yamaha distributed these computers in the USSR during the mid-1980s).
-For example, the Daewoo-based computers were used in the schools of Primorsky Krai.
-However, Daewoo computers, used for this purposes, were the standard Korean versions, and they do not contain Russian letters on the keyboard, as Yamaha's models did.
-Also an English manual is packaged with these computers.

-Usage in Iran

-Some Refrigerator and TV products such as Daewoo TV DSL-55K5700UL are being sold in Iran since 2018.
-The other point is selling and buying home appliances from Iranian online stores which is common nowadays.

 Acquisitions after bankruptcy

 The company's parent company went through a bankruptcy in 1999 due to the Asian financial crisis.
 After that, the company was owned completely by a group of creditors.
 Beside its business of manufacturing consumer goods, it has been contracted by different parties to set up local manufacturing units producing air-conditioners, refrigerators and washing machines.
 In October 2010, it was announced that the creditor group owning the company is to sell it to an Iran-based electronic company.

 After years of trying, in January 2013, Dongbu Group (now known as DB Group) agreed to take over Daewoo Electronics for $270 million in order to attain synergies with DB families (Especially DB Inc., DB Hitek and Dongbu Steel).
 Daewoo Electronics became the family of DB Group by ending its workout status.

 In March 2018, Dayou Group (now known as Winia Group) acquired Daewoo Electronics from DB Group.